Schizoaffective Disorder and Paranoia

 Anyone can have an unexpected delay and be charged a fine when they return a library book late.
 Helicopters fly over Santa Cruz all the time - I have no doubt that she really saw a helicopter.
 But what was special in her circumstances was why she was delayed: she did tell me what happened (I'm sorry I don't remember) but was convinced that the delay had been caused by those who plotted against her.
 Many people see helicopters fly overhead; what was special for her is the reason she felt the helicopter to be there.

 I don't actually have such a hard time distinguishing most of my paranoid delusions from reality.
-It's because they're all so ridiculous - I really have spent a lot of time worried about the military coming to attack me.
+It's because they're all so ridiculous - I really have spent a lot of time worrying about the military coming to attack me.
 It's not that I hallucinate my attackers.
 If I look I can see they're not there.
 But when I turn away I feel their presence again.
 I know very well I experience paranoia and I try to tell myself it's not real, but I'm afraid that simply knowing it's a delusion is no comfort at all.

 As I said I often feel the fear from my experiences before I have the experiences themselves.
 People try to tell me to ignore the paranoia but that doesn't help - first I feel panic, and only then do I think the men with guns are out there waiting for me.